Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 * In this project I responded, analyzed, mitigated and performed a postmortem on a simulated distributed denial of service (DDoS) attack. [(More details)](./cyber_incident_response.html)

-### Man in the Middle Malware Executable | Python, Penetration testing
+### Digital Dumpster Diving Executable Malware | Python, Penetration testing

 * This Python script performs a dumpster diving 'Man in the Middle Attack' by exfiltrating all data from a Windows Recycle Bin, even if the compromised device does not have Python installed. [(More details)](./dumpster_diving.html)